Wellity Lucky

 Wellity Lucky Omoruyi (born 12 January 2006) is a professional footballer who plays as a centre-back for club Liverpool.
-Born in Spain, he represents England internationally.
+Born in Spain, he has represented England internationally.

 Early life

-Lucky was born on 12 January 2006 in Zaragoza, Spain.
-A Nigerian descent through his parents, he moved with his family to England at the age of eleven.
+Lucky was born on 12 January 2006 in Zaragoza, Spain to Nigerian parents.
+He moved with his family to England at the age of eleven.

 Club career

 As a youth player, Lucky joined the youth academy of Spanish side Club Deportivo San Gregorio Arrabal.
 Following his stint there, he joined the youth academy of Spanish side Real Zaragoza.
 At the age of thirteen, he joined the youth academy of English Premier League side Liverpool.

 On 29 October 2025, he made his debut for Liverpool as a second-half substitute for Andy Robertson in a 3-0 EFL Cup defeat against Crystal Palace.

 International career

 Lucky is an England and Spain youth international.
 On 15 February 2022, he debuted for the England national under-16 football team during a 0–0 away friendly draw against the Portugal national under-16 football team.